 Achieving all of these is no mean feat.
 It has been through the focus of the visionaries of the Centre and the ever-amazing HRDA cluster who have demonstrated over and over again that positive change is possible in our world.
 It is for these reasons that we have decided to celebrate our shining lights in each of their various areas of endeavours.
 This year, we will be celebrating the 20th anniversary of the HRDA programme.

-Starting from 7 December 2019, the Centre will be hosting the HRDA alumni at the University of Pretoria in a series of programmes scheduled to bring into focus the past achievements of the programme and a stronger consolidation for a more promising future of the HRDA programme.
+Starting from 7 December 2019, the Centre hosted the HRDA alumni at the University of Pretoria in a series of programmes scheduled to bring into focus the past achievements of the programme and a stronger consolidation for a more promising future of the HRDA programme.

 Saturday 7 December 2019